theoduf/ITR-LotPT/README.md

 ## Copyright and license

-The source code, markup and stylesheets of Infinite Tower Run are copyright &copy; 2018 Erik Nordstrøm, and are provided under the terms of the ISC license.
+The source code, markup and stylesheets of Infinite Tower Run: Legend of the Purple Tower are copyright &copy; 2018 Erik Nordstrøm, and are provided under the terms of the ISC license.
 See the file [LICENSE](LICENSE) for the ISC license text.

 Assets found under the [assets/firstparty](assets/firstparty) directory are copyright &copy; 2018 Erik Nordstrøm, and are provided under the terms of